lerry30/c-references/arduino/display-digits/README.md

 It is only intended for 4 digit display.
 I've a cathode display, since LED display has two main types, anode and cathode.
-Using anode, current flows from positive while the cathode is the opposite which used ground to turn LEDs on, so it means it is a way to identify how the LED could be turn on.
+Using anode current flows from positive while the cathode is the opposite which used ground to turn LEDs on, so it means it is a way to identify how the LED could be turn on.